 We have a lot of road traffic that clutters our small streets.
-At the same time we have a lot of open water in the canals… That's why we have developed a self-driving boat to help with the logistics in the city and also to get people around.Stephan van Dijk, at the helm of the Roboat project in collaboration with MIT.
+At the same time we have a lot of open water, in the canals ...
+That's why we have developed a self-driving boat to help with the logistics in the city and also to take people around.Stephan van Dijk, at the helm of the Roboat project in collaboration with MIT.

 We start with the first two boats

-After four years of testing with smaller versions and concept refinements, manufacturers showed the first two full-size functional Roboats last Wednesday.
+After four years of testing with smaller versions and refinements of the concept, manufacturers showed the first two full-size functional Roboats last Wednesday.
 One of the first test applications of the boat will be for an unattractive but important task: garbage collection.

 The work is normally done by trucks, but they cause traffic jams and pose a danger to pedestrian safety.
 Instead, the Roboats will act as floating garbage cans, returning to the base when full.
 The city of Amsterdam, which supports the project, is evaluating positions for a pilot waste collection project with roboat which is expected to start in early 2022.

-The roboats will have to be digitally connected to the city's maritime traffic management to avoid collisions, but Stefan Van Dijk, head of the project, says that without human drivers and with an excellent night “view” the risks will be very few.
+The roboats will have to be digitally connected to the city's maritime traffic management to avoid collisions, but Stefan Van Dijk, who heads the project, says that without human drivers and with a great night "view" the risks will be few.
 The possibility of using them 24 hours a day, then, will be able to move the logistics at night while leaving the pleasure boat during the day.